chriswestwood/Giants-BoardGame/README.md

 # Giants_BoardGame
-Tabletop Simualtor Mod for The Giants Board game (2008)
+Tabletop Simualtor Mod for The "Giants" Board game (2008)